 When you get to reception, here’s my advice to make check-in effortless and painless:

 Once they make a photocopy of your passport, you will receive your room key and you can retire to your hotel room.
+It’s important to note that some hotels may face regulatory challenges in receiving foreign guests, so always confirm in advance.

 The final thing to remember at check-in is to keep the deposit receipt from the receptionist!